irvingpop/rhcs7/README.md

 Based on:  https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/High_Availability_Add-On_Administration/ch-startup-HAAA.html
 with clarification from: http://www.davidvossel.com/wiki/index.php?title=HA_LVM

+Ultimate goal: Find a way to couple Redhat clustering with Chef Server to create a more robust HA stack.

 ## Notes

-* Redhat clustering is HARD.
+* Redhat clustering is HARD and not for the faint of heart.
 It's not nearly as well documented as it should be, there's quite a few closely interconnected services and you should really take time out to understand it on its own before combining it with anything else.
   - Redhat clustering in EL5 and EL6 was pretty awful to operate and hard to understand.
 It has been majorly redone in RHEL7 and is now considerably simpler to get going.
 * This document and repo focus on the *shared storage* use case, where two nodes have access to the same block device but only one node can actively mount and write to it at a time.
 The simultaneous access use cases (GFS, OCFS, etc) are not covered here.
 * Initially I tried to use Virtualbox "shareable" block devices but this didn't work because it doesn't support the SCSI SPC-3 feature set.
 This is important because the only applicable fence agent I could use is fence_scsi, which uses SCSI SPC-3 persistent reservations ( https://kb.netapp.com/support/index?page=content&id=3012956 )